tietoevry-infra-as-code/terraform-azurerm-active-directory-forest/README.md

 }
 ```

+## Default Local Administrator and the Password

+This module utilizes **`azureadmin`** as a local administrator on virtual machines.
+If you want to you use custom username, then specify the same by setting up the argument `admin_username` with valid user string.

+By default, this module generates a strong password for all virtual machines.
+If you want to set the custom password, specify the argument `admin_password` with valid string.

 ## Pre-Defined Windows Images Support

 There are pre-defined Windows available to deploy by setting up the argument `windows_distribution_name` with this module.